DEBRA Research

 Our vision is a world where EB is cureable.

 The long-term goal is to find cures for all forms of this rare and serious group of diseases.
 Until safe and effective cures are routinely available, we will also seek to support and develop R&D programs to create therapies that offer clinically relevant improvements.
-Thus, our goal is to provide the best possible quality of life for all EB patients, in the near-term and in the future.
+Thus, our goal is to provide the best possible quality of life for patients living with EB, in the near-term and in the future.

 Recommended links for more details on the different EB subtypes: